A Century of Innovation

-For more than 100 years, Hobart has supported the food equipment and service needs for the foodservice and food retail industries.
+For 120 years, Hobart has supported the food equipment and service needs for the foodservice and food retail industries.

 March 19, 1891: The first computing scale measuring not only weight but also price and value is introduced by the Dayton Scale Company.